agrawalsmart7/scode_scanner_Web/about.md

 ## Setup

-PHP, Python3
+ Please install PHP, Python3 if you don't have.

-If you don't have any of these please download, then,

 1) ```php -S localhost:80```<br>
 2) Browse to localhost<br>
 3) Type the foldername which contains the PHP files

-**Note: Please try not to change the main file name 'scscanner.py', otherwise we will have to change the name in upload.php file.**
+*Note: Please try not to change the main file name 'scscanner.py', otherwise we will have to change the name in upload.php file.*

 Have questions or suggestions?
 Feel free to [open an issue on GitHub](https://github.com/agrawalsmart7/scodescanner/issues/new) or [ask me on Twitter](https://twitter.com/agrawalsmart7).